Lower Black Canyon

 Directions

-From Mimbres, take Highway 35 to Forest Road 150 at milepost 15.
-Turn north (right) and travel 26 miles over improved dirt and rock road to Black Canyon Campground.
-Turn left and travel 0.5 mile over a steep stream crossing to the lower campground.
-High clearance 4WD vehicles recommended.
+From Mimbres, take NM Highway 35 to Forest Road 150 at milepost 15.
+Turn north and travel 26 miles over improved dirt and rock road to Black Canyon Campground, then turn left and travel 0.5 mile over a steep stream crossing to the lower campground.
+High-clearance 4WD vehicles are recommended, especially through Rocky Canyon.

 Amenities